 To: Joint Steering Committee for Development of RDA From: Judith A. Kuhagen, Secretary, JSC Subject: Subject Relationship Element in RDA Chapter 23 The text below reflects the decisions made by the Joint Steering Committee during its November 2014 meeting and via email after the meeting.
-Additions to represent other subject relationships (e.g., for persons, families, and corporate bodies that are the subject of a work) will be added in a later release.
-This revision of the documents corrects some typographical errors identified during editing. = = = = = 0.2 Conceptual Models Underlying RDA 0.2.1 General A key element in the design of RDA is its alignment with the conceptual models for bibliographic and authority data developed by the International Federation of Library Associations and Institutions (IFLA): Functional Requirements for Bibliographic Records (FRBR)4 Functional Requirements for Authority Data (FRAD)5 Functional Requirements for Subject Authority Data (FRSAD).6 The FRBR, FRAD, and FRSAD models provide RDA with an underlying framework that has the scope needed to support: - a) comprehensive coverage of all types of content and media - b) the flexibility and extensibility needed to accommodate newly emerging resource characteristics - c) the adaptability needed for the data produced to function within a wide range of technological environments - d) coverage of all types of subjects.
+Additions to represent other subject relationships (e.g., for persons, families, and corporate bodies that are the subject of a work) will be added in a later release. = = = = = 0.2 Conceptual Models Underlying RDA 0.2.1 General A key element in the design of RDA is its alignment with the conceptual models for bibliographic and authority data developed by the International Federation of Library Associations and Institutions (IFLA): Functional Requirements for Bibliographic Records (FRBR) Functional Requirements for Authority Data (FRAD) Functional Requirements for Subject Authority Data (FRSAD).
+The FRBR, FRAD, and FRSAD models provide RDA with an underlying framework that has the scope needed to support: - a) comprehensive coverage of all types of content and media - b) the flexibility and extensibility needed to accommodate newly emerging resource characteristics - c) the adaptability needed for the data produced to function within a wide range of technological environments - d) coverage of all types of subjects.